-On the Literature Survey on the Final Disposal of High-Level Radioactive Waste
+On the Start of the Literature Survey on the Final Disposal of High-Level Radioactive Waste

-Literature surveys were started in Suttsu-cho and Kamoenai-mura, Hokkaido in November 2020, beginning the final disposal site selection process for high-level radioactive waste
+Literature surveys were started in Suttsu-cho and Kamoenai-mura, Hokkaido in November 2020, beginning the final disposal site selection process for high-level radioactive waste.

-There are three stages to the high-level radioactive waste site selection process: the "literature survey", which involves desk research into areas that are not well-suited to being disposal sites, the "preliminary investigation", which involves drilling to analyze the characteristics of the geographical layers, and the "detailed investigation", where a facility for investigation will be built underground to investigate the ground layers in detail.
+There are three stages to the high-level radioactive waste site selection process, the "literature survey", which involves desk research into areas that are not well-suited to being disposal sites, the "preliminary investigation", which involves drilling to analyze the characteristics of the geographical layers, and the "detailed investigation", where a facility for investigation will be built underground to investigate the ground layers in detail.

-The local community's opinion is consulted at each stage of the investigation as required by law and the investigation is to be stopped if the local community opposes.
+The local community's opinion will be consulted at each stage of the investigation and the law requires that the investigation be stopped with if they are opposed.